|Nutrition Facts (per serving)|

-Prepare a medium-high (400°F to 475°F) gas or charcoal grill fire. (you should be able to hold your hand about an inch over the cooking grate for 3 to 4 seconds before pulling it away from the heat).
+Prepare a medium-high (400°F to 475°F) gas or charcoal grill fire. (you should be able to hold your hand about 1 inch over the cooking grate for 3 to 4 seconds before pulling it away from the heat).

 While the grill heats, prepare the nopales.
 If you're lucky, you bought them someplace where they clean them up for you and remove the thorns first; if not, you might want to put on a pair of gloves.
 Their thorns can be tricky to see, but wherever there's a bump on the leaf there is likely to be a thorn.
 Use a small paring knife or vegetable peeler to knick all of them off.
 This is easiest to do with the leaf laying flat on the cutting board.
 Once all the thorns are removed, you may be tempted to peel off the rest of the dark green skin.
 Resist that temptation: there's a lot of flavor there!
 Rinse each leaf clean and pat it dry.